tawaab1/embedded-systems-portfolio/README.md

 * Navigate to the 'blog' folder

-* open the bash command prompt with the 'blog' folder (this can be achieved by right-clicking within the empty space of the 'blog' folder)
+* open the bash command prompt within the 'blog' folder (this can be achieved by right-clicking within the empty space of the 'blog' folder)

 * type the command 'jekyll serve'